QSun888/WS/README.md

 ### Clone
 * Clone this repo to your local machine using https://github.com/QSun888/WS.git
 ### Setup
+* If the project is not automatically configured, you need to specify the resource dir(src) accordingly.
 * Create custom testcases by accessing Main.java

 ## Running the tests